 OVI / DUI Lawyer For Grandview Heights, Ohio

+The Dominy Law Firm represents clients for Grandview Heights, Ohio DUI / OVI.
 Whether you have a DUI/OVI case in Grandview Heights or you are a resident of Grandview with a DUI/OVI case in another central Ohio court, you probably have many questions.
-Why was I charged with OVI?
 What is going to happen in court?
 What are the possible consequences?
 Is there any way to avoid a DUI/OVI conviction on my record?

 Although Grandview Heights is a relatively small village with a population of about 7,000, it has its own police department and court.
 The Grandview Heights Police department is not the only law enforcement agency with a presence in the area.
 Other agencies in the Grandview area include the Ohio State Highway Patrol and the Franklin County Sheriff’s Office.
 For DUI/OVI cases occurring in the Grandview area, court may be held in the Grandview Heights Mayor’s Court or the Franklin County Municipal Court.
 Which court hears a case depends on the precise location of the alleged offense, which law enforcement agency files the charge, and the record of the accused driver.

-Attorney Shawn Dominy has experience representing Grandview residents and clients with cases in Grandview Heights.
-Since 1997, he has been practicing criminal defense in Columbus and the central Ohio area, and the focus of his practice since 2002 has been DUI/OVI defense.
-Shawn Dominy has completed specialized training in courses such as field sobriety testing, blood and urine testing, and breath testing.
-With regard to breath testing, he owns and experiments with the breath testing machine used in Grandview Heights DUI/OVI cases.
+The Dominy Law Firm has experience representing Grandview residents and clients with cases in Grandview Heights.
+Since 1997, the firm has been practicing criminal defense in Columbus and the central Ohio area, and the focus of the practice since 2002 has been DUI/OVI defense.

-If you would like more information about Shawn Dominy, you can find it on his attorney profile.
-If you would like information about his case results and client satisfaction, you can find it on the case results page and the client reviews page.
-If you are a Grandview Heights resident or if you have a DUI/OVI case in Grandview Heights, you can schedule a free phone consultation with Shawn Dominy by calling 614-717-1177 or by emailing the Dominy Law Firm.
+If you would like more information on the Dominy Law Firm, you can find it on the About Us page.
+If you would like information about the firm’s case results and client satisfaction, you can find it on the case results page and the client reviews page.
+If you are a Grandview Heights resident or if you have a DUI/OVI case in Grandview Heights, you can schedule a free phone consultation by calling 614-717-1177 or by emailing the Dominy Law Firm.